 Interested?
 Click here to request more information and become part of the 'Hard Surfaces’ revolution.

-EXPO-GUIDE, based in Mexico, is a scam which has no connection whatever with the organisers of Hard Surfaces.
-The Association of Event Organisers recommends that all exhibitors at UK events approached about advertising in this guide should destroy the mailshot immediately.
+Any offer or communication is a scam which has no connection whatever with the organisers of the Natural Stone Show.
+The Association of Event Organisers recommends that all exhibitors at UK events approached by such companies should destroy the mailshot immediately.